 And if you feel overwhelmed and blocked and slightly crazed trying to make your creative life work, believe me: You are not alone, it’s not your fault.
 Most importantly, with mindful attention, you can make it better.

 Want to join me on this mission?
-Sign up to join my list and I’ll send you an exercise that will help you get more strategic about your creative work, called the Creative Marathon.
+Sign up to join my list and I’ll send you the Creative Marathon worksheet, an exercise that will help you get more strategic about your creative work.
+Take concrete steps towards taking control of your creative practice.

 July 3, 2016 at 11:32 am